OleksSobol/100-days-of-code/log.md

 # 100 Days Of Code - Log

+   ### Day 46: March 31, 2018
+ **Today's Progress:** Created concept of my future game.Finished couple lectures from Udemy.In order to make the game I will be need to learn Phaser,  Node.js and Socket.io.My next goals)

  ### Day 45: March 30, 2018
  **Today's Progress:** Learnt more about ES6.
 Slowly learning Phaser.
 Started Building my 2d game;